Alice's Adventures in Wonderland

-Christopher Wheeldon’s acclaimed Royal Ballet production is making its Australian premiere with the Australian Ballet
+Christopher Wheeldon’s acclaimed Royal Ballet production is returning to Melbourne thanks to the Australian Ballet

 When choreographer Christopher Wheeldon chose to adapt Lewis Carroll’s children’s book for the Royal Ballet, he went with the full, official title of Alice’s Adventures in Wonderland.
 When artists do this – think Tim Burton’s Charlie and the Chocolate Factory, or (more desperately) Francis Ford Coppola’s Bram Stoker’s Dracula – they are almost invariably aiming to do two things: distinguish their work from previous, ersatz versions; and position their material as the more faithful, legitimate adaptation of the original.

 The problem Wheeldon has is that the original in this case is a plotless and irregularly structured tale that survives on its witty banter and verbal dexterity.
 Given the wordless and pictorial nature of ballet, Wheeldon is left with little choice but to concentrate on imagery and visual panache.
 He’s aided immeasurably by Carroll’s own skills in this department; no one who reads it can forget the Queen of Hearts calling for her army of playing cards to cut everyone’s heads off, or the strange and spectral image of the Cheshire Cat’s disembodied face floating mid-air.
 But as far as fashioning a complete and satisfying story from the material, Wheeldon has his work cut out for him.